-It’s never too early to start saving money, which is why a growing number of parents are opening savings accounts for their children.
+It’s never too early to start saving money, which is why a growing number of parents are opening savings accounts for their children early on.
 Doing so can help establish a brighter financial future for your child.

 Dave Sieminski of the Consumer Financial Protection Bureau notes a study that found children from low-income families were three times more likely to go to college and four times more likely to graduate if they had an established savings account.

 Many parents may be unsure about how to establish such an account.
-Fortunately, the steps needed to set up a savings account for your child are easy to follow.
+Fortunately, it’s easy to follow these steps to set up a savings account for your child.

 Step #1: Determine If Your Child Is the Right Age for a Savings Account